-Members > Guidelines of the Brookline Community Band
+Member Guidelines for the Brookline Community Band

-3. If multiple rehearsals are missed, it will be left to the discretion of the band director whether or not a member will be allowed to participate in upcoming performances.
-In the case of continued unexplained absence, the Director has the option of removing the member from the organization.
-Normally, the Band will reach out to a non-attending member before assuming that the individual is no longer interested in participating.
+3. If multiple rehearsals are missed, it will be left to the discretion of the Conductor whether a member will be allowed to participate in upcoming performances.
+In the case of continued unexplained absence, the Conductor has the option of removing the member from the organization.
+If unable to attend a rehearsal, the member should take steps to find out what was missed to be prepared for the next rehearsal.

 4. Band members are expected to practice the music at home and to come to rehearsals prepared to play to the best of their abilities.
-If unable to attend a rehearsal, they should take steps to find out what was missed in order to be prepared for the next rehearsal.

-5. Any member who must miss rehearsals for more than a month, or who cannot play an upcoming concert, or decides to leave the band, must return all folders and music belonging to the band.
+5. Any member who must miss rehearsals for more than a month, or who cannot play an upcoming concert, or decides to leave the Band, must return all folders and music belonging to the Band.

 6. The Brookline Community Band puts an emphasis on teamwork and mutual respect.
 We are cooperative, not competitive.
 It is expected that members arrive on time and will refrain from talking and using cell phones during rehearsals.
 Members whose demonstrated behavior distracts from the musicality of rehearsals and concerts may be asked to leave.